bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.2551279527559056in"} -->

 As developers I encourage you to open up your browser, make it big, make it small, kind of resize it all the time.
-But most people aren\'t going to do that when they\'re viewing your page.
+But most people aren&apos;t going to do that when they&apos;re viewing your page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 66. determining the breakpoints (65) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->